finnjames/neofloss.com/README.md

 # neofloss.com

-This is the repository for my site
+This is the repository for [the theme](https://github.com/radiolevity/neofloss).

 ## Licenses